dcarrsf/algorithm-patterns/pattern10_greedy_algorithms/README.md

 3. **Time/Space Constraints**: Does the problem require a fast, efficient solution, and can the Greedy Algorithms pattern provide a good balance between simplicity, speed, and acceptable accuracy?
 4. **Sorting or Prioritization**: Does the problem involve sorting or prioritizing elements based on certain criteria?
 5. **Resource Allocation or Scheduling**: Does the problem involve allocating resources or scheduling tasks in an optimal way?

-By identifying these characteristics in the problem statement, you can recognize the Greedy Algorithms pattern and apply the appropriate problem-solving techniques.

 [Practice Questions](QUESTIONS.md) | [Examples](examples/)